devolo/ssllabs/README.md

 asyncio.run(availability())
 ```

 This will give you True, if the servers are up and running, otherwise False.
-If will also report False, if you exeeded your rate limits.
+It will also report False, if you exeeded your rate limits.

 ### Retrieve API information